browserengineering/book/book/animations.md

 time to raster the provided paint commands is low enough to not justify a GPU texture.
 This will be true for solid color rectangles, but probably not complex shapes or text.

+*Render surfaces*: as described in the go-further block at the end of [this section](#implementing-compositing), our browser doesn't currently draw nested, composited visual effects correctly.
+Fix this by building a "draw tree" for all of the `CompositedLayer`s and allocating a `skia.Surface` for each internal node.